-Worldwide prevalence: about 50 million people worldwide contract invasive amoebiasis annually, up to 100,000 deaths annually (WHO, 1997).
+Worldwide prevalence: approx. 50 million people worldwide contract invasive amebiasis annually, up to 100,000 deaths annually (WHO, 1997).

-Occurrence: mainly in warm countries with low hygienic standards, autochthonous infections in temperate zones are rather rare (e.g. sewage workers).
-In central Europe, about 1% of the population has an asymptomatic intestinal infection.
+Occurrence: predominantly in warm countries with low hygienic standards, autochthonous infections in temperate zones are rather rare (e.g. sewer workers).
+In Central Europe, about 1% of the population has an asymptomatic intestinal infection.

-Increased incidence in male homosexuals (oral-anal contact, rectal lavage).
-In this population the incidence is around 20%!
+Frequent occurrence in male homosexuals (oral-anal contact, rectal lavage).
+In this population, the incidence is about 20%!

-The species of the genus Acanthomoeba, which lives in the water and on the ground, play a role as a trigger of granulomatous amoebic encephalitis and chronic granulomatous dermatitis, especially in immunocompromised persons.
+The species of the aquatic and soil-dwelling genus Acanthomoeba play a role in immunocompromised individuals as triggers of granulomatous amoebic encephalitis and chronic granulomatous dermatitis.

 EtiopathogenesisThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.